eatthoselemons/raspbian-flasher/README.md

 This is a simple utility that flashes a drive for raspbian for either mac or linux

+This will add either ssh or wifi to your image reducing the setup for your raspberry pi

 Note: I have not added windows yet.
 Create an issue if you would like it

 Note2: I have not tested on Mac, so create an issue or pull-request if you have a mac